In brutal aesthetics, however, the animal mutates variously into a beast, a god, a monster, or a creature.[i]

 or dressed in a suit (see in other images of the Wikipedia site), Schiele painted himself in numerous portraits, often awkwardly posed as a scary wraith of a human being, contesting the normal values of a healthy human torso, eyes staring boldly at the spectator, drawing the viewer in to examine in detail the contorted, skeletal human form.
 The torso appears almost transparent, showing through to bones and organs.
 His female figures also hold the spectator’s gaze by their own blank-eyed stares, compelling for the moment that the viewer inspect the pale, skeletal anorexic torsos, the withered breasts and nipples of bodies barely clinging to fleshy, carnal existence.[iv]

 The pubic zone with exposed vulva is often a focus of his model’s pose.
-I would call many of Schiele’s works brutal, naked representations, unnerving as artistic images, hardly intended for conventional pleasurable viewing.
+I would call many of Schiele’s works raw, naked representations, unnerving as artistic images, hardly intended for conventional pleasurable viewing.
 Unconventional, cruel and alarming as the images are, the aesthetic at work is without doubt avant-garde artistry.
-The Viennese artist is brutal in my definition because he appears to enjoy confusing the viewer with ambivalent or transgressional values, in the same way that Francis Bacon with his screaming, gaping popes and disfigured, caged, bloody portraits is defying the viewer to take pleasure in his forms.
+The Viennese artist is “brutal” in my definition because he appears to enjoy confusing the viewer with ambivalent or transgressional values, in the same way that Francis Bacon with his screaming, gaping popes and disfigured, caged, bloody portraits is defying the viewer to take pleasure in his forms.
 Surely Bacon is asking the viewer to be shocked into an awakening.[v]
 What is the gaping face supposed to be shouting or saying?[vi]
 The viewer is as much repelled as drawn in.
 Shocking effects are at work in Hang Kang’s story.
 The problem with facing the fact of the shock is that one seldom hears from readers who have given up reading from revulsion.

-In her depictions of Yeong-hye, Han Kang is offering the reader a disturbing image of a cruelly exploited woman in a patriarchically dominated society.
+In her depictions of Yeong-hye, Han is offering the reader a disturbing image of a cruelly exploited woman in a patriarchically dominated society.
 Driven to distraction, she is anxious to depart from a carnivorous diet to that of minimalist vegan, not motivated, as one might expect, by romantic morality, scientific nutritional concerns, nor by sentimental, political or animal-rights ethics, but by the shock of a hellish dream.
 For this change, Yeong-hye finds herself cruelly treated by her husband, his friends, and her own immediate family.
 The husband, since courtship, has been mostly emotionally and psychologically disinterested in his wife; He just married because he needed a wife; he married her as a badge of normalcy so that she serve his every need, as he imagined husbands and wifes normally played their roles.
 What shocks is her mistreatment by other family members, through irrational, sadistic psychological and physical violence.

 To reanimate oneself literally, or to reenchant oneself psychologically, into another non-human species is a type of “reincarnation” as the Hindus, the Pythagoreans, and the Platonists philosophized.
 It smacks of mythology and mystical thought.
 In Han’s novel there is little hint of any theological explanations, but there does appear to be a sacral or sacrificial element in Yeong-hye’s desire to give humanity up.
 In modern realist literature, it is hardly a normal, certainly not a traditional transformation.
 An early Veda explains reincarnation as follows: